 Prerequisite: Successful completion of developmental courses, appropriate placement test scores or meet state exemption requirement.
 A graphing calculator is required.
 The TI-83/84 are the only allowable calculators for test days.
 If a student wishes to use any other calculator they must see their instructor in advance for approval.
-Topics include summarization of data, probability, probability distributions, normal distribution, sample mean and standard deviation, statistical estimation, testing hypotheses, chi-square distributions, linear correlation, and regression, and non-parametric statistics.
+Topics include summarization of data, probability, probability distributions, normal distribution, statistical estimation, testing hypotheses, linear correlation/regression, and non-parametric statistics.
+(The combination of STA2023 and STA2122 will not meet the six-hour math General Education requirement.
+An additional three hours in math will be required.)